kaushal07wick/kaushal07wick/README.md

-# Hi, *Kaushal* here.
+# Hi, *Kaushal* here:wave:.
->Robotics Enthusiast, Computer Vision and Deep Learning Researcher.
+>Robotics:robot: Enthusiast, Computer Vision and Deep Learning Researcher.
 I am actively working on these areas and would love any collaborations.
 - Machine Learning
 - Deep Learning